burlachenkok/exploring-python3/python3-note.md

     cdef object thing
     ```

-3. Next step you can append extra modifiers to functions.
+3. In the next step, you can append extra modifiers to functions.
 Example:
     ```python
     #!/usr/bin/env python3